FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - In summary we make a post request to get the location url then make a put request to upload the resource to the specified location url.
 This really bring back the vibe of a presigned url ....
 We can think of the location url as a presigned url
 - Therefore we first of all get the presigned url then paste data to this url.
 - The keys , function and additional parameters are separated just as with the axios request methods.....

-### EXTENDING APP FUNCTIONALITY BY MAKING USE OF AVAILABLE TECHNOLOGIES

-- There is no need of reinventing the wheel for technologies that are out there.
-- For comments and questions they will be send via email and a discord channel set up to handle / grow the community.
-- Email is the best and the cheapest mode of communication that i can use extensively for password reset , verification of credentials , user login , frequent updates and communication.
-- SMS can be used for crucial services eg rapid payment responses.

-### CODE SPLITTING

-- I am currently experiencing screen freeze and just too many barriers which can be solved by putting code splitting according to role.....
-With a tutor , the student and admin pages do not need to be loaded at first render...
-- There must be a way to carry this optimization in react using vite....
-Moving to a new metaframework for this is just too expensive....
-- I need to find a balance as to what i code split and what i load at first render.....
-Coz remember even react-query has its way of showing skeletons while loading.

 ### HOW TO UPLOAD YOUTUBE VIDEO FROM FRONTEND USING THE ACCESS TOKEN OBTAINED VIA THE BACKEND BY SWAPPING CODE GENERATED WITH AN ACCESS TOKEN.